ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

 - The $i^\text{th}$ of the next $Q$ lines contains the $i^\text{th}$ encrypted choice, $\textit{encryptedChoice}_i$.

 ### Output
-For each test case, print a single line containing one integer ― TOOD
+For each test case, print a single line containing one integer ― the final value of $\textit{decryptionKey}$ after processing all $Q$ choices.

 ### Constraints
 - $1 \le T \le 1,000$